 - Find new customers

 Many people call social networks “Relationship platforms” because they allow people to connect and build relationships.
 Of the various social media, networking sites such as Facebook, Twitter and LinkedIn represent the bread and butter of modern marketers.
 Whether as friends or fans, engaged social following signals clout for marketers and brands alike.

 With image sharing sites, Instagram is the chief attraction.
 The photo and video sharing site Instagram attracts over 1 billion users monthly, thus a great place to share your businesses’ photos and videos.
 Despite its negative reputation as a place where only selfies and celebrity gossip happen, Instagram is an effective social media tool to market your business.
 Another engaging platform to consider is Pinterest.
 These are the two biggest platforms that specialise in photo sharing.

 3. Video Sharing Sites

 Like image-based social sites, video hubs like YouTube and Vimeo attract visitors in droves via visual content.
-For business owners, YouTube provides yet another avenue to show off their products and services.
-Through tutorials and unboxing, brands are simultaneously teaching and selling to audiences en masse via video.
+YouTube provides another avenue to show off their products and services for business owners.
+Through tutorials and unboxing, brands simultaneously teach and sell to audiences en masse via video.
 If you’re looking to engage people through videos, YouTube is an excellent channel for it.